ckeditor/ckeditor4-docs/guides/dev/deep_dive/clipboard/README.md

  * data in the various types, like `text/html`, `text/plain`, `application/json` or `application/rtf`.
  * dropped or pasted [files](http://www.w3.org/TR/FileAPI/), so they can be read or uploaded.

-CKEditor use {@link CKEDITOR.plugins.clipboard#dataTransfer dataTransfer facade} to hide implementation differences between browsers.
-Thanks to this facade you can {@link CKEDITOR.plugins.clipboard.dataTransfer#setData set} and {@link CKEDITOR.plugins.clipboard.dataTransfer#getData get} data of any type.
-See the example of the dataTransfer facade usage in the SDK.

-**TODO:** link to the DataTransfer SDK sample
+Limited browser capabilities related to clipboard support required implementing a rich {@link CKEDITOR.plugins.clipboard#dataTransfer facade} for this feature which partially works as a polyfill.
+It allows to achieve results which are not possible normally.
+For instance, it is possible to {@link CKEDITOR.plugins.clipboard.dataTransfer#setData set} and {@link CKEDITOR.plugins.clipboard.dataTransfer#getData get} various data types (while all versions of Internet Explorer support only text) and to know what was a source of the data that was dropped.

 If the browser support clipboard API it is also very simple to recognize pasted data type.
 If the `dataValue` is empty this means that the `paste` event contains data in the `dataTransfer` object (paste event will not be fire with empty `dataValue` and `dataTransfer`).
 If in the `paste` event whit the priority `1` editor check if the `text/html` data are available in the `dataTransfer` object and if so, copy this data to `dataValue` and set type to be `html`.
 If not it checks `text/plain`.
 If both types are empty it means that `dataTransfer` contains files or data in some other format.
 If the `dataValue` property is not set in any listener {@link editor.insertHtml} will not be called.